 Big Tech faces broad US Justice Department antitrust probe

-WASHINGTON: The U.S. Justice Department said on Tuesday it was opening a broad investigation of major digital technology firms into whether they engage in anticompetitive practices, the strongest sign the Trump administration is stepping up its scrutiny of Big Tech.
+WASHINGTON: The US Justice Department said on Tuesday (Jul 23) it was opening a broad investigation of major digital technology firms into whether they engage in anti-competitive practices, the strongest sign the Trump administration is stepping up its scrutiny of Big Tech.

 The review will look into "whether and how market-leading online platforms have achieved market power and are engaging in practices that have reduced competition, stifled innovation, or otherwise harmed consumers," the Justice Department said in a statement.

-A Justice Department spokesman declined to provide a list of companies that would be scrutinized.
+A Justice Department spokesman declined to provide a list of companies that would be scrutinised.

 Google and Apple declined to comment, referring to prior statements by executives, while Facebook and Amazon did not immediately comment.

-Facebook fell 1.7per cent in after-hours trading, while Alphabet fell 1per cent, Amazon was down 1.2per cent and Apple was 0.4per cent lower.
+Facebook fell 1.7 per cent in after-hours trading, while Alphabet fell one per cent, Amazon was down 1.2 per cent and Apple was 0.4 per cent lower.

 The announcement comes a day before the Federal Trade Commission is set to announce a US$5 billion penalty to Facebook for failing to properly protect user privacy.